Observations at the hive entrance

 |

-If these bees hold their wings widely open in a cross (K) shape, it may be tracheal mite disease (acariosis) due to infestation by the parasite Acarapis woodi, located in the thoracic tracheae and causing lesions of the flight muscles (hence the K-wing paralysis).
-The bees can no longer fly.
-Low to moderate infestations are generally not very dangerous for the colony, but there is always a risk that the parasitosis may increase.
-As colonies rarely experience a winter without stress, they risk dying from cold.
-Infested queens may live and continue laying, but their colony may die.
+If these bees hold their wings widely spread in a cross shape (K), it may be a case of acarine disease, caused by infestation with the parasite Acarapis woodi located in the thoracic tracheae and causing lesions of the wing muscles (hence the cross-shaped wing paralysis).
+The bees are no longer able to fly.
+Cases of mild to moderate infestation are generally not very dangerous for the colony, but there is always a risk of the parasitosis increasing in severity.
+Colonies rarely survive a peaceful winter; they risk dying of cold.
+Infested queens may survive and continue to lay, but their colony risks dying.
 If 20% to 30% of the bees are affected, the colony is doomed and must be destroyed.
-There is no authorized treatment.
-Only prevention—by avoiding the acquisition of colonies of doubtful origin—can be considered.
+There is no authorised treatment.
+The only prevention is to avoid acquiring colonies of dubious origin.

 |